iiamDb/iiamdb.github.io/README.md

 ## <strong>Be coachable</storng>
 <ul>
-  <li> Be abel to take consturctive criticism in order to make yourself better</li>
+  <li> Be able to take consturctive criticism in order to make yourself better</li>
 </ul>

 ### <strong>Use other people success as inspiration</strong>